Azure/azure-remote-rendering-asset-tool/Documentation/upload.md

 # Upload models in Azure Remote Rendering asset tool

 ![Upload panel](media/upload.png)
 To convert a 3D model, first it has to be uploaded to one the containers in your Azure Storage account.
-To do so, click on the "upload" button on the main toolbar.
+To do so, click on the "Upload" button on the main toolbar.
 Select the container where you want to upload the model using the combo-box on the top.

 ## Selection of the destination directory

-To select a destination directory, you can navigate to it by double clicking on in the blob list.
+To select a destination directory, you can navigate to it by double clicking on it in the blob list.
 Alternatively, you can click on the right arrow on one of the directory buttons, to navigate to one of its sub-directories.

 To select a new directory, click on the "Add Sub-Directory" button, with a folder and a plus sign, enter the name of a new directory and press enter.